adammico-lab/adammico-lab/README.md

 ## About

 I'm Adam Mico.
-I'm a Director of Product Management at Salesforce working in the Data Cloud organization.
-I've been part of the Tableau community since 2010, was a Tableau Visionary, and I co-led the Dallas Tableau User Group for about a decade.
+I'm a Director of Product Management at Salesforce working in the Data Cloud organization for the CCO.
+I've been part of the Tableau community since 2019, was a Tableau Visionary and Ambassador, and I co-led and co-found the AI and Tableau User Group for until March 2026.
 I build these tools because I use them myself and because I think agentic workflows are the next step for analytics practitioners.

 Questions, feedback, or ideas: open an issue in any repository or connect with me on [LinkedIn](https://www.linkedin.com/in/adammico/).